As 2021 draws to a close, our community at AI&F has much to celebrate and a great base to build on in the year ahead.

 - Maintaining our “Channel” into the ethics debate on AI while creating our new think tank (the Institute for Faith Perspectives on AI).
 We are now 10 Research Fellows, 11 Contributing Fellows and Members, and 50 Advisors – in six countries on four continents.

-- Creation of a four-panel AI ethics track with 15 of our Founding Members as faculty, for the February 2021 National Faith Employee Resource Group Conference organized by our Partner the Religious Freedom and Business Foundation.
+- Creation of a four-panel AI ethics track with 15 of our Founding Experts as faculty, for the February 2021 National Faith Employee Resource Group Conference organized by our Partner the Religious Freedom and Business Foundation.

-- A three page essay entitled “Can Silicon Valley Find God?” by veteran long form essayist Linda Kinstler featuring a number of our Founding Members and our mission in the Sunday opinions section of The New York Times on July 16.
+- A three page essay entitled “Can Silicon Valley Find God?” by veteran long form essayist Linda Kinstler featuring a number of our Founding Experts and our mission in the Sunday opinions section of The New York Times on July 16.